alexfernandez/deployment/README.md

 Download the latest version of your git package, run all tests and deploy to the specified directory.
 Run a deployment server to launch deployments from the internet, and integrate with GitHub easily.
+Send email notifications for every deployment, successful or failed.

 Includes an API to fire deployments from an external source.

 ## Installation